Skip to content

 Vegan chocolate, organic chocolate and animal welfare

 Organic chocolate is grown without the use of pesticides, herbicides or fungicides.
-All of these agrochemicals can harm the environment, wildlife and to the chocolate farmers.
+All of these agrochemicals can harm the environment, wildlife and the chocolate farmers.
 (Some of these workers can be children.)
-Buying organic chocolate is a good way to reduce harmful farming practices, protect vulnerable species and support vulnerable workers.
+Buying palm oil free chocolate and organic chocolate, independently certified by a recognised body, is a good way to reduce harmful farming practices, protect vulnerable species and support vulnerable workers.

 The Good Shopping Guide has researched and rated the following brands.
 Click on the brand names to find out more information about your favourite chocolate brands and their business ethics and sustainability policies: